 We need to have attributes or groups assigned to you to drive policy.
 With Immuta these can come from anywhere (we mean literally anywhere), and Immuta will aggregate them to use in policy.
 Most commonly these come from your identity manager, such as LDAP, Active Directory, Okta, etc., but for simplicity sake, we are going to assign attributes to you in Immuta.

-- Click the Admin icon in the left sidebar of the Immuta console.
+- Click the People icon and select Admin in the left sidebar of the Immuta console.